Harasisco/Dockerizing_Node.js/README.md

 Before you get started, make sure you have the following prerequisites installed on your local machine:

 - [Docker](https://www.docker.com/get-started)
-- Git (optional, for cloning the repository)
+- Git (for cloning the repository)

 ## Getting Started